gamesbook/protograf/docs/source/customised_shapes.rst

       These properties set the color and directions of the lines crossing the Rectangles.

+      The upper Rectangle has these specific properties:

+      - *rounding* - set to ``0.1``; the radius of the circle used for the corner
+      - *hatch_count* - set to  ``10``; the number of lines crossing the Rectangle
+        in both vertical and horizontal directions.

-      The first Rectangle has these specific properties:
+      The lower Rectangle has these specific properties:

       - *rounding* - set to ``0.5``; the radius of the circle used for the corner
       - *hatch_count* - set to ``3``; the number of lines crossing the Rectangle
-        in both vertical and horizontal directions.

-      The second Rectangle has these specific properties:

-      - *rounding* - set to ``0.1``; the radius of the circle used for the corner
-      - *hatch_count* - set to  ``10``; the number of lines crossing the Rectangle
         in both vertical and horizontal directions.

       It should be noted that if the rounding is too large in comparison with